Mermaids Are Real: Part Three

 It’s conceivable that sailors and fishermen seeing mermaids with monofins and flippers on their feet would report them as women with a fish tail or two fish tails.
 They might be perfectly aware that these tails are artificial, but they wouldn't have words like monofin, flippers or swimfins, to describe them and people, who never saw them, would take them at their word and think they are women with actual fish tails.
 When artists are told to draw them, they would draw, paint or sculpt them as women with a fish tail, or two fish tails, as well.

 It seems that freedivers prefer these very long flippers.
 The same could have been true in the past.
-Over time, people may have realized that long flexible flippers were more efficient that short ones.
+Over time, people may have realised that long flexible flippers were more efficient that short ones.
 As previously mentioned wood can be made very flexible if it’s thin enough and the degree of flexibility can be controlled by the thinness of the wood.
 Long, wooden flippers could have been constructed.

 Any sailor seeing these very long flippers would describe them as looking like a serpent’s tail or tails, and land people would again interpreted this as being an actual serpent’s tail.
-Monofins could have also been made to be long and thin, because if this design is efficient for flippers it might also be true for them
+Monofins could have also been made to be long and thin, because if this design is efficient for flippers it might also be true for them.

 Another possibility is that people in the past may have realise that a monofin could have more power and leverage if put on the end of a flexible pole, making the tail look a lot longer and giving it the whip action you see when dolphins flick their tails.